juldebar/R_Metadata/R_Metadata.wiki/Home.md

 # Syntactic conventions for spreadsheets

 The workflow can be reused with similar data sources (spreadsheets, SQL databases, Thredds servers) as long as inputs comply with naming conventions and syntactic aspects for valuation of metadata.
 Rules are the same for spreadsheets and databases.
-NetCDF and NCMLF files comply with CF-conventions and specific valuation rules.
+NetCDF and NCML files have to comply with CF-conventions and specific valuation rules.

 ## Contacts spreadsheet